usnistgov/OSCAL/docs/content/documentation/schema/overview.md

 ### Identifier Use

-Identifiers uniquely identify content in OSCAL.
-They are a critical to defining relationships between pieces of OSCAL content.
+Subjects within OSCAL content are singled out using unique identifiers, which are critical to defining relationships between different pieces of OSCAL content.

 The only exception to this is the document-level identifier, which is intended for version control.

 The OSCAL models make use of two types of identifiers: